 Cornell University Emergency Mass Notification Systems

 Cornell University is committed to protecting the health and safety of its students, faculty and staff.
 Emergency procedures are in place that allow us to quickly notify authorities and the campus population when an emergency situation is underway and then provide instructions on how to respond.
-These communications will be carried out through the use of e-mail, SMS (text messaging) and voice messaging, and sirens/public address systems.
+These communications are carried out through the use of e-mail, SMS (text messaging) and voice messaging, CU VIew digital screens and sirens/public address systems.

 EMN systems are a critical component for emergency response.
 At this time, Cornell’s systems are managed as an “opt-in” program.
 Every Cornell community member should be enrolled to receive messages.

 It is also very important to record emergency contact information for use by the Cornell Police in the event something happens to you.

 If you have not yet entered your emergency notification and emergency contact information, please do so now.